 Like other universities, Cal Poly follows the progress of its students— both freshmen and transfer — by annual cohorts entering in a particular academic year.
 The university considers their entering academic qualifications — high-school GPA, test scores, etc. — in relation to the time required for them to graduate after completing their degree programs.
 This time-to-degree metric can conceal much about a group of students, but it is nevertheless a standard measure of institutional success in higher education.

 In addition to this cohort-based approach, Cal Poly tracks academic information about its students at large — their class level (freshman, sophomore, etc.), unit load (full or part time), enrollment status (freshman, transfer, etc.), and academic standing (good or otherwise).
 The university also tracks a variety of demographic information about its students —their gender, ethnicity, California state residency, and Pell Grant status (recipient or non-recipient).
-These are important markers of progress toward President Jeff Armstrong’s Vision 2022 goal to “create a rich culture of diversity and inclusivity that supports and celebrates the similarities and differences of every individual on campus.”
+These are important markers of progress toward Cal Poly President Jeffrey D. Armstrong’s Vision 2022 goal to “create a rich culture of diversity and inclusivity that supports and celebrates the similarities and differences of every individual on campus.”

-was the average high school GPA for freshmen entering in Fall of 2016.
+4.00 was the average high school GPA for freshmen entering in Fall of 2018.

-was the percentage of women among all students enrolled at Cal Poly in Fall 2016.
-This was equivalent to 10,059 women out of a total of 21,306 students.
+48.4% was the percentage of women among all students enrolled at Cal Poly in Fall 2018.
+This was equivalent to 10,557 women out of a total of 21,812 students.

-See Total Enrollment by Gender for more information.
+See Total Enrollment by Gender for more details from 2014-2018.

 Institutional Research at California Polytechnic State University (2019).
 2018 Fact Book.
 Retrieved from https://ir.calpoly.edu/clone-2018-factbook.